SamuraisEpic/vfio-gpu-passthrough/README.md

 If your IOMMU groups aren't valid, then you'll have to perform the ACS Override Patch.
 There's 2 ways to do it, and you can do whichever one you choose.
 You can choose to a, Patch the Kernel yourself, which Bryan Steiner also covers, or b) install a different Kernel, notably the Zen Kernel or the linux-vfio Kernel, which have the ACS Override Patch built in, and you just need to specify `pcie_acs_override=downstream` in the boot parameters to ensure the Kernel loads it

 ##### 1.3.1: Installing a different kernel -- Arch
 This process is very straightforward.
 All you have to do is type `pacaur -S linux-vfio` for the VFIO Kernel on Arch systems.
 On Manjaro, its `pacaur -S linux-vfio-manjaro`. **Make sure you use `linux-vfio-manjaro` on a Manjaro system. i wasn't able to compile the normal kernel on my PC. it ended up crashing. (haha 4.5GHz w stock cooling go brr)** For the Zen Kernel, just replace `linux-vfio`, with `linux-zen` on Arch based systems.
-On Manjaro, look it up in the `Add/Remove Software` Utility.
+On Manjaro, look it up in the `Add/Remove Software` Utility (`pamac`).
 After installing one of the Kernels that has it built in, you then need to specify the ACS Override Patch in the boot process.
 For grub, just edit `/etc/default/grub` and add the parameter `pcie_acs_override=downstream` to `GRUB_CMDLINE_LINUX_DEFAULT` so, with all the modifications we've made it should look like this (for AMD - Intel has a dfferent IOMMU param [intel_iommu=on])
 ![grub settings with ACS Override Patch](image not here yet)

 ##### 1.3.2: Patching your Kernel Yourself -- Debian